bloa/magpie/CONFIG.md

 # Configuration File

 Magpie's default entry points (see [USAGE.md](/USAGE.md)) all use configuration files to quickly fine-tune execution.
-There are three main sections, detailed below.
+There are four main sections, detailed below.

 ## `[magpie]`